 First small scale manufacture began in 1841 at Rothschild Estate.

 Subsequently larger consignments were shipped to Mincing Lane for auctioning.

 The 1st small packages of Ceylon Tea were exported to

 First public auction in Ceylon was held in 1883.

 20 acres (8 ha) was planted at Loolecondera Estate

 Tea is one of the most enjoyed beverages worldwide.
 Steeped in history, every step from leaf to cup takes skill and dedication to produce the perfect cup.

-The manufacturing of tea is a lengthy process.
+The tea production in Sri Lanka is a lengthy process.
 Tea processing can be counted as one of the methods in which the tea leaves of camellia sinensis plant are dried and made ready for brewing.
 There are many different stages involved and each stage has been undertaken perfectly to preserve the flavour, quality and aroma of tea.
 Click here to explore the journey from tea bush to tea cup